Howard Jarvis: Political career

 Jarvis was a Republican primary candidate for the U.S. Senate in California in 1962, but the nomination and the election went to the moderate Republican incumbent Thomas Kuchel.
 Subsequently, Jarvis ran several times for Mayor of Los Angeles on an anti-tax platform and gained a reputation as a harsh critic of government.
-He founded the Howard Jarvis Taxpayers Association in 1978.

-The HJTA pushed for the passage of California Proposition 13 in 1978.
+He founded the California Tax Reduction Movement after the June 1978 passage of California Proposition 13.
 The proposition adjusted the property tax rate, pegging it at 1% of the purchase price of the property.
 This proposal was popular, largely due to the high inflation and associated rises in property taxes through the 1970s.
 Jarvis and his wife collected tens of thousands of signatures to enable Prop.
 13 to appear on a statewide ballot, for which he garnered national attention.
 The ballot measure passed with nearly two-thirds of the vote.
 Two years later, voters in Massachusetts enacted a similar measure.

+The goals of this organization were to protect Proposition 13 and further the "taxpayer revolt."[6]
+Upon Jarvis's death in 1986, his former personal assistant, Joel Fox, took over as the organization's head, formally incorporating and changing its name to Howard Jarvis Taxpayers Association.

 In the campaign, Jarvis argued that lowering property tax rates would cause landlords to pass savings on to renters, who were upset at their rapidly rising rents driven by the high inflation of the 1970s.
 Most landlords did not do this, which became a motivating factor for rent control.